 2020 CEEP FELLOWS APPLICATION

-Overview: Fellows will lead their campus with voter registration, voter education, and voter engagement events leading up to the 2020 elections.
+Overview: Fellows will lead their campus with voter registration, voter education, and voter engagement for the 2020 election.
 Fellows should use the CEEP assessment to develop and implement a plan on their campus on how administrators, faculty, staff and student leaders can help register and engage students in the election process.
 Ultimately forming a team type approach for their school.
 Fellows will receive orientation, training support and guidance from CEEP.
-This position is for the spring 2020 collegiate semester, with the potential of extending through fall 2020.
+This position is for the fall 2020 collegiate semester.

 Selection Process: Fellows must currently be enrolled in courses.
-They will be selected by campus advisors and confirmed by CEEP staff.
+They will be selected by campus advisors and/or confirmed by CEEP staff.

 Description: CEEP fellows will organize various election engagement events on campus, while building leadership skills with other fellows and organizations both at the state and national levels.
 Through this fellowship you will work to institutionalize voter engagement efforts, leaving a lasting legacy for students to come.
 Nonpartisan engagement contributes skills that look good on a resume and are applicable to all job fields.